standard-things/esm/README.md

 :book: and [video](https://www.youtube.com/watch?v=60S1PFndbn0) :movie_camera:
 for all the details.

-Getting started
+Install
 ---

 Run `npx create-esm` or `yarn create esm`.

 :bulb: Use the `-y` flag to answer “yes” to all prompts.

+Getting started
+---

-There are three ways to enable `esm`.
+There are two ways to enable `esm`.

-1. Enable `esm` with a CJS bridge:
+1. Enable `esm` for packages:

     **index.js**
     ```js